 - Check your electric utility's website to find out when a peak event is scheduled

 - Sign up to receive peak event alerts from your utility company (if available)

 - Make a plan to save electricity and share it with your office or household

 - On a breezy day, cool your home by opening your windows, the wind will draw air in and create a cross-breeze

-- When there’s no breeze, lower shades during the day to reduce solar heat gain
+- When there’s no breeze, lower shades during the day to keep the room cool

 - Use fans to create a breeze that will keep you cool and comfortable, and use a lot less energy than air conditioning